Grampian Housing Association

 All developments aim to meet the individual housing and support needs of people in a sensitive and dignified way, ensuring they are able to retain their independence, live within a local community and enjoy as much privacy or company as they desire.

-The Council allocates housing based on a needs assessment and an Allocation Policy is published detailing how properties are allocated.
-The council allocate approximately 1,000 properties per year, however have very long waiting lists and the turnover of family sized housing is particularly slow.
+The Council allocates housing based on housing need which is assessed using a priority banding matrix in accordance with its allocation policy which is available on the council’s website.
+The council allocate approximately 1,100 properties per year, however have very long waiting lists due to demand and the turnover of family sized housing is particularly slow.

 The Council also provides a service to help those who are homeless or threatened with homelessness.